Best travel insurance for travellers.

 World Nomads

-Best for adventure travellers
+Best for adventure activities

 • One of the widest published activity lists in travel insurance

-• Clear destination and activity disclosure at quote time
+• Clear activity definitions at quote time

 • User reports of slower trip-cancellation claims